-Let’s consider the following example to understand how the bonds work:
+Let’s consider the following example to understand how these bonds work:

-ABC Corp. issues puttable bonds with a face value of $100 and a coupon rate 4.75%, while the current interest rate is 4%.
+ABC Corp. issues puttable bonds with a face value of $100 and a coupon rate 4.75%.
+The current interest rate is 4%.
 The bonds will mature in 10 years.

-The embedded put option of the bonds provides investors with the right to force ABC Corp. to redeem the bonds after the first five years.
+The put option provides investors with the right to force ABC to redeem the bonds after the first five years.

-If after the first five years of the bonds’ life, the interest rate increases, the investors will not have an incentive to keep the bonds until the maturity.
+If, after the first five years of the bonds’ life, interest rates have significantly increased, the investors do not have an incentive to keep the bonds until maturity.
 Rather than holding the bonds to maturity, they can exercise the embedded put option and receive the principal amount of their initial investment.
-Then, the investors can use the proceeds to invest in newly issued bonds with a higher interest rate.
+They can then use the proceeds to invest in newly issued bonds with a higher coupon (interest) rate.

-However, if the interest rate remains the same or declines, the investors will not have an incentive to exercise the put option and will hold the bonds until maturity.
+However, if interest rates remain the same or decline, the investors do not have an incentive to exercise the put option.
+They will likely hold the bonds until maturity.
 In such a scenario, both parties will enjoy the same payoff as in plain-vanilla bonds.

 How to find the value of a puttable bond?

 Valuing puttable bonds differs from valuing plain-vanilla bonds because of the embedded put option.
-Since the option provides investors with the right, but not the obligation, to force the issuers to redeem the bonds, the put option positively affects the price of a (puttable) bond.
+Since the option provides investors with the right to force the issuers to redeem the bonds, the put option affects the price of a (puttable) bond.

-The price of the (puttable) bond can be found using the following formula:
+The fair market price of a (puttable) bond can be found using the following formula: